orsonteodoro/gcf2/README.md

 Update: In Jan 24, 2022, app-text/libpaper should be re-emerged with the same problems as above.

+Update: In May 29, 2022, dev-libs/jemalloc should be re-emerged if an app that uses the package hangs.

 This requires bashrc be updated to commit `ed89cbf` or newer before emerging the list below.